MetricSign

 Does this restriction apply to MariaDB as well?

-How can this error appear in a dbt migration?
+How can this error appear in a dbt run?

 Other schema errors